 Supporting the Health of Professional Sumo Wrestlers Through Research

-This project is a qualitative pilot study examining disordered sleep and its impact on performance, recovery, and quality of life in professional sumo wrestlers.
+This project is a pilot study examining disordered sleep and its impact on performance, recovery, and quality of life in professional sumo wrestlers.

 This page exists to share the purpose behind the project and to invite private support to help make the research possible.